andrejpadilha2/seazone_case/README.md

 Seazone case solution
 ==============================

+**Read the report on "reports/Seazone Challenge Report.pdf"**

-**Make sure that raw data files are in "data/raw"**
+**Make sure that all raw data files are in a folder in the following path of this project: "data/raw"**

-Data files considered in this case should have the following names:
+**Data files considered in this case should have the following names:**
 1. Details_Data.csv
 2. Hosts_ids_Itapema.csv
 3. Mesh_Ids_Data_Itapema.csv